adopted-ember-addons/ember-data-factory-guy/README.md

 *NOTE*

 ember-data is changing the way they are doing relationships in 1.0.0-beta.10 and above so, if you are using ember-data-1.0.0-beta.8 and earlier, then be sure to use version 0.6.4 of ember-data-factory-guy.

 - Versions:
   - 0.6.4   -> ember-data-1.0.0-beta.8 and under
   - 0.7.1.1 -> ember-data-1.0.0-beta.10
-  - 0.8.6   -> ember-data-1.0.0-beta.11
+  - 0.8.8   -> ember-data-1.0.0-beta.11 / 12
-  - 0.8.7   -> ember-data-1.0.0-beta.12

-**For versions ( 0.7.1 -> 0.8.5 ), support for the fixture adapter is currently broken.**

-**For versions ( 0.8.6 -> 0.8.7 ), support for the fixture adapter is only kinda broken.**
+**Support for fixture adapter is currently kinda broken.**

-*Versions 0.8.5 and up have many bug fixes and improvements that the earlier versions don't have, so hopefully you can switch to newer version of ember-data and therefore the best ember-data-factory-guy version, but if not, send me bug report and I will try and go back and fix the older version you are using.*

-**Version 0.8.0 introduces amd and commonjs support**

 ## Using with Ember Cli
   - https://github.com/igorrKurr/ember-cli-factory-guy-example